 All I did was grind them up in my Ninja Food Processor and add them to my buttercream frosting.
 Totally DELICIOUS!!
 We’re talking REAL strawberry flavor that packs a punch, and…they’re PINK!
 Can’t get any better than that, right?
 See the tasty bits of strawberries in there? mmm…

-The limits are boundless with this as you can get freeze-dried blueberries, raspberries, bananas, apples…you get the idea!
+The limits are boundless with this.
+Use freeze-dried blueberries, raspberries, bananas, apples…you get the idea!
 Whip up a colorful batch to take to your next family gathering or surprise that special birthday person with a treat.

 Ready to make some of your own?
 Like I said, these grain-free chocolate cupcakes you see are two days old and still going strong, so they store well too.
 BONUS: you can use the recipe for brownies or round cakes or sheet cake or in a trifle too.
 Here’s what you’ll need:

-Yes, there is sugar in there and it’s funny because my kids only see that white fluffy powdered sugar only during birthday time and they’re always like…”what is THAT?” because we typically only use sweeteners like sucanat and honey.
+Yes, there is sugar in there.
+It’s funny because my kids only see that white fluffy powdered sugar only during birthday time.
+They’re always like…”what is THAT?”
+We typically only use sweeteners like sucanat and honey.
 Since not all the ingredients may be available to you locally, here is where I source mine. (click each to see)

 - Bobs Red Mill Gluten Free All-Purpose Baking Flour

 Once the cupcakes cool, it’s fun to decorate your little cakes with the buttercream frosting.